thoughtbot/maybe_haskell/book/introduction.md

 ## An Alternate Solution

 In languages with sufficiently expressive type systems, we have another option: we can state in the types that certain values may not be present.
-Functions that typically are written in a partial way can instead be designed to return a type that captures any potential non-presence.
+Functions that typically are written in a partial way can instead be defined to return a type that captures any potential non-presence.
 Not only does this make it explicit and "type checked" that you have code to handle the case when a value isn't present, it also means that if a value is *not* of this special "nullable" type, you can feel safe in assuming the value is really there.
 In short: no `nil` checks are required.

 The focus of this book will be how Haskell implements this idea via the `Maybe` data type.
 This type and all the functions that deal with it are not